ElDragonRojo/ideas/stories/Puppets.md

 ## Plot

 On her way to work, Spy is listening to her radio show on National Public Radio.
 In it, people who were wrongly convicted are reunited with the prosecutors who took away their lives.
-The recurring theme is that the eviddence fit the crime, until new evidence came to light later, often thanks to new technology.
+The recurring theme is that the evidence fit the crime, until new evidence came to light later, often thanks to new technology.

 During a break, a news update talks about a former government agent casually dropping on national news that the government is reading, listening, and watching everything we do, and has been for years.

 She flashes back to her life of travel, and the intimate pictures and sexy chats she's had with her ex-husband.
-Then she realizes that doesn't matter, because she would have to do is undress in front of a camera she thought was off but that, for all she knows, is watching her like HAL.
+Then she realizes that doesn't matter, because all she would have to do is undress in front of a camera she thought was off but that, for all she knows, is watching her like HAL.

 Only HAL was a singular foe, while this enemy is a swarm of individual actors with unimaginable collective power, beyond anything else that has every existed on earth, dwarfing even the Roman Empire.
 She covers the camera lens, and disables her audio by putting a dummy plug in the microphone jack.[1]